weepower/wee/README.md

 * **Polyfill support** for HTML5, SVG images, input placeholders, and ES5
 * **Sourcemap output** to line match against unminified code

-Grunt build process configured through a simple JSON file to compile, optimize, and minify your project
+Grunt process configured through a simple JSON file to compile, optimize, and minify your project

 * **Built-in server** for static development
 * **Live reloading** of static assets and markup through proxy server